rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230514_New York Times Podcasts.md

 *  curbing childhood mortality, and conquering infectious diseases like malaria and HIV.
 *  The health goals became the subject of countless international summits and
 *  steady news coverage, and the world's most important health goal was to
-*  save the world's wealthiest nations from the world's wealthiest
-*  investments and steady news coverage, ultimately spurring billions of dollars
+*  ultimately spurring billions of dollars in investment from the world's wealthiest
-*  in investment from the world's wealthiest nations, including the United States.
+*  nations, including the United States.
 *  But a fierce debate quickly ensued.
 *  Critics said that health officials at the United Nations and
-*  elsewhere had almost no idea what the baseline conditions were in many
+*  elsewhere had almost no idea what the baseline conditions were in
+*  many of the countries they were trying to help.
-*  years ago, whether the number of deaths per year was increasing or
+*  They could not say whether maternal mortality was increasing or decreasing,
-*  decreasing, or how many people were being infected with malaria,
+*  or how many people were being infected with malaria, or
-*  or how fast tuberculosis was spreading.
+*  how fast tuberculosis was spreading.
 *  In a 2004 paper, the World Health Organization's former director of evidence,
-*  Chris Murray, and other researchers described the agency's estimate as
+*  Chris Murray, and other researchers described the agency's estimates as
 *  serial guessing.
 *  Without that baseline data, progress toward any given goal,
 *  to have hunger, for example, could not be measured.